The Birth of the Biological Clock: The First Studies to Prove Our Body's 24-Hour Rhythm

 What's coming next in our exploration of the science of focus

-Our story culminates with Kleitman’s groundbreaking 1982 follow-up research on “Basic Rest-Activity Cycles”[22]Kleitman, N. (1982).
-Basic Rest-Activity Cycle—22 Years Later.
-Sleep, 5(4), 311–317., which revealed the 90-minute ultradian rhythms that govern our optimal focus periods.
+Our story culminates with Kleitman’s groundbreaking 1982 follow-up research on “Basic Rest-Activity Cycles”[16], which revealed the 90-minute ultradian rhythms that govern our optimal focus periods.
 These are the very rhythms that explain why the Pomodoro Technique works.

 This is the story of how science transformed our understanding of human performance from folklore to physics, and how these discoveries hold the key to mastering focus in our modern world.